upenn-cis198/homework3/README.md

 This program takes no command line arguments as input.
 Once it is running, it should clear the terminal, and print a prompt "> " before every line.

-If a command fails the run, the appropriate error should be printed to the terminal the the shell continued (as seen in the above example with the command "garbage").
+If a command fails to run, the appropriate error should be printed to the terminal the the shell continued (as seen in the above example with the command "garbage").

-Your program should support stdout redirection if "> some_file.txt" is present.
-You can assume this command will always be well formed, so you can simple .split('>') to get both parts of the command.
+Your program should support stdout redirection if `> some_file.txt` is present.
+You can assume this command will always be well formed, so you can simply .split('>') to get both parts of the command.
 (Otherwise it's a pain to properly parse commands like this).

+Any other input e.g. tab, alt+K, should simply be logged and ignored.

 ### Output
 The program can simply output the results of running a command directly to stdout/stderr.
-If the user specified *some_file* through output redirection, the results should go to that file instead.
+If the user specified *some_file* through stdout redirection, the results of stdout should go to that file instead. stderr can always be printed to the terminal.

 ## Design and implementation